quinn-dougherty/proof-scaling-meeting/docs/hackathon.md

 ### Transpile Flocq to Lean

-we'd like to do numerical analysis in lean4. use [victor taelin-style loops](https://github.com/VictorTaelin/AI-scripts) to convert [flocq](https://flocq.gitlabpages.inria.fr/) to lean4
+We'd like to do numerical analysis in lean4.
+Use [victor taelin-style loops](https://github.com/VictorTaelin/AI-scripts) to convert [flocq](https://flocq.gitlabpages.inria.fr/) to lean4